defold/doc/docs/en/shared/optimization-memory-html5.md

 HEAP8.length / 1024 / 1024
 ```

 If the memory usage remains at 32 MB, that's great!
-If not, follow the steps to [optimize memory usage](/manuals/optimization-memory).
+If not, follow the steps to [optimize the size of the engine itself and large assets such as sounds and textures](/manuals/optimization-size).